stefaneidelloth/treezjs/doc/atoms/variable/field/integerVariable.md

 You can enter a value directly or use the arrow buttons on the right side of the input field to increase/decrease the number by 1.

-Treez is based on JavaScript and [numbers in JavaScript have some limitations](http://www.javascripter.net/faq/accuracy.htm).
+Please note that Treez is based on JavaScript and [numbers in JavaScript have some limitations](http://www.javascripter.net/faq/accuracy.htm).

 ## Source code